- Located in Asheville, NC

 His published books include collections of wisdom from naturalistic philosophers such as Muir, Thoreau, Emerson, Whitman, Fuller and Burroughs. his ninth book is a short novel on John Muir and Jesus, with the young Palestinian appearing as an atheist who learns from his new Scottish friend to seek fulfillment in his home on earth.
-For three years I lived a simple lifestyle in a one-room cabin on an island in the Pacific Northwest, cutting trails, harvesting on an organic farm and writing.
+For three years he lived a simple lifestyle in a one-room cabin on an island in the Pacific Northwest, cutting trails, harvesting on an organic farm and writing.

-I am married to a Presbyterian Minister who directs a large and influential Interfaith Council of which I, as a freethinker, am a member (I recently led a retreat on Natural Spirituality and quoted from Walt Whitman for a "benediction" at an annual dinner).
+He is married to a Presbyterian Minister who directs a large and influential Interfaith Council of which he, as a freethinker, am a member (he recently led a retreat on Natural Spirituality and quoted from Walt Whitman for a "benediction" at an annual dinner).

 For more information on Chris, you can check out his website.